topx2/udacity-project-auto-deploy-solution/README.md

   1. Job failed because of compile errors.
 [SCREENSHOT01]
   1. Job failed because of unit tests.
 [SCREENSHOT02]
   1. Job that failed because of vulnerable packages.
 [SCREENSHOT03]
-  1. An alert from one of your failed builds.
+  1. Appropriate job failure for infrastructure creation.
 [SCREENSHOT04]
-  1. Appropriate job failure for infrastructure creation.
+  1. Appropriate job failure for the smoke test job.
 [SCREENSHOT05]
-  1. Appropriate job failure for the smoke test job.
+  1. Successful rollback after a failed smoke test.
 [SCREENSHOT06]
-  1. Successful rollback after a failed smoke test.
+  1. Successful promotion job.
 [SCREENSHOT07]
-  1. Successful promotion job.
+  1. Successful cleanup job.
 [SCREENSHOT08]
-  1. Successful cleanup job.
+  1. Only deploy on pushed to `master` branch.
 [SCREENSHOT09]
-  1. Only deploy on pushed to `master` branch.
+  1. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
 [SCREENSHOT10]
-  1. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
+  1. Provide a screenshot of an alert that was sent by Prometheus.
 [SCREENSHOT11]
-  1. Provide a screenshot of an alert that was sent by Prometheus.
-[SCREENSHOT12]

 - Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.